Le guide ultime de la vente d'une entreprise

 Negotiation and initial agreement

-Negotiating with potential buyers involves discussing the terms of the sale, including the sale price, payment terms, and non-competition conditions.
-An initial agreement (or letter of intent) is often signed to formalize the basic terms prior to due diligence.
+Negotiations with potential buyers involve discussing the terms of the sale, including the sale price, payment terms, and non-compete conditions.
+An initial agreement (or letter of intent) is often signed to formalize the basic terms before due diligence.

 Due diligence and verification

-Due diligence is a period of in-depth review by the potential buyer to verify your company's financial, operational and legal information.
-Be prepared to provide detailed documentation and answer buyers' questions.
+Due diligence is a period of in-depth review by the potential buyer to verify your company's financial, operational, and legal information.
+Be prepared to provide detailed documentation and answer any questions the buyer may have.

 Finalization and transfer